 As technology accelerates, many producers are embracing smart manufacturing.

-Smart technology involves integrating information technology and production technology to improve productivity.
+Smart manufacturing looks to integrate the information technology and production technology to improve productivity.
 Click To Tweet

 As enthusiastic as you might be about implementing the new technology, not everyone will feel the same way.